-1) English auctions: where the highest bid wins at the end
+- Sell to highest bidder: the highest bid wins at the end

 If the auction finishes below 1 ETH, it's up to the seller to accept the highest offer.
 The seller is under no obligation to complete the transaction.

-Please note: Any bids made in the last 10 minutes of an auction will extend each auction by 10 more minutes.
+Any bids made in the last 10 minutes of an auction will extend each auction by 10 more minutes.
 Popular auctions are often extended by new bids offered in the last 10 minutes.